Leave a Message

 • Buyers without cash reserves for a renovation bridge loan

-• Anyone who has already gone through a renovation and won't again
+• Anyone who has already gone through a renovation and will not do so again

 • Those with strong contractor relationships or design experience